Calibration Methods of Silicon Photomultiplier for JUNO-TAO Central Detector: External Optical Crosstalk Calibration

-The reference SiPM selected for this study is located at the detector's equator.
-This choice was made because apertures are present at the northern and southern poles of the TAO CD.
-To maximize the collection of EOCT photons, it is essential to position the reference SiPM away from these apertures.
-Therefore, the equatorial location was determined to be the optimal position.
+The reference SiPM tile selected for this study is located at the detector's equator.
+This choice is made because apertures are present at the northern and southern poles of the TAO CD.
+To maximize the collection of EOCT photons, it is essential to position the reference SiPM tile away from these apertures.
+Therefore, the equatorial location is determined to be the optimal position.

-The EOCT emission angle distribution calibration result is shown in Figure \ref{pic5.3}.
-The left part of Figure \ref{pic5.3} presents the result when optical reflection on the SiPM surface is disabled in the simulation.
-In this case, the bias for most angular bins falls within the statistical uncertainties, except for the first bin.
-Since the SiPMs do not have a 100\% fill factor and the EOCT emission angle distribution exhibits its most significant variation within the first bin, the average value over the sensitive area differs from that over the total area in this bin.
-The right part displays the result with optical reflection on the SiPM surface enabled.
-Here, discrepancies between the measured and true values are observed at large angles.
-However, as the EOCT photon distribution is predominantly concentrated at small angles, the impact of large-angle deviations on the experiment remains acceptable.
+The EOCT emission angle distribution calibration results are shown in Figure \ref{pic5.3}, Table \ref{tab5.1} and Table \ref{tab5.2}.
+In this figure, the blue points denote the simulation truth, which is the true EOCT emission angle distribution as configured in the TAO simulation.
+The red points represent the calibration results, corresponding to the values of $\epsilon_i(\theta)$.
+The vertical (y-axis) error bars attached to the red points indicate the uncertainty of the calibration results, corresponding to the standard deviation of $\epsilon_i(\theta)$.
+This standard deviation is derived from the standard deviations of $Q_{Oi}$ and $Q_{Ci}$ via the error propagation formula, with its explicit expression presented in Equation \ref{eq5.3.2},

+where $\sigma_{Q_{Ci}}$ is the standard deviation of charge samples acquired by the reference SiPM tile when only the tile itself is enabled, $\sigma_{Q_{Oi}}$ is the standard deviation of charge samples from the reference SiPM tile when both the SiPM tiles in each 5-degree angular interval and the reference SiPM tile are activated.
+All samples used in this section are obtained from one million LED external trigger events.

+As calculated in Ref. \cite{Ref59} based on a thin-film optical model and Fresnel equations, most EOCT photons emitted from the monocrystalline silicon have their propagation directions confined within $30^\circ$ relative to the surface normal as they travel through the epoxy resin coating on the SiPM tile surface into the LAB medium.
+Accordingly, the angular interval with EOCT emission angles below $30^\circ$ is defined as the main angular range.
+The results with the SiPM tile surface optical reflection effect disabled are presented in the left part of Figure \ref{pic5.3} and in Table \ref{tab5.1}.
+In this case, the emission angle distribution of the EOCT photons could be measured with a bias of less than 4\% and a standard deviation of less than 2\% in the main angular range.

+The results with the SiPM tile surface optical reflection effect enabled are presented in the right part of Figure \ref{pic5.3} and in Table \ref{tab5.2}.
+The results demonstrate that this reflection effect predominantly affects the large-angle intervals, whereas its impact on the calibration results within the main angular range is relatively limited.

+Since the LED light field distribution may be non-uniform, this study simulated a non-uniform LED light field distribution, as illustrated in Figure \ref{pic5.4}.
+The corresponding EOCT emission angle distribution calibration results are shown in the left part of Figure \ref{pic5.5} and in Table \ref{tab5.3}.
+These results indicate that the non-uniform LED light field distribution affects the EOCT emission angle distribution calibration within the main angular range.